 Another factor contributing to the problem is that most taxpayers don’t know how the IRS enforces tax laws.
 Many taxpayers think the IRS enforces the law with local agents and quick, draconian methods.
 But that is far from the truth.
-The IRS conducts most audits and collection activity by mail – using notices, not people.
+The IRS conducts most audits and collection activity by mail – using notices, not in-person or other methods.

-A basic understanding of how the IRS works is the best way to avoid reacting to fraudulent emails and phone calls by IRS impersonators who prey on taxpayers’ ignorance of the system.
-Here are six facts about the IRS that will give taxpayers confidence to hang up if they get a phone call purporting to be the IRS:
+A basic understanding of how the IRS works is the best way to avoid reacting to fraudulent emails and phone calls by IRS impersonator scammers who prey on taxpayers’ lack of understanding the tax enforcement procedures.
+Here are six facts about the IRS that will give taxpayers confidence to just hang up if they get a scam phone call purporting to be the IRS.

 Fact 1: If you’re being accused of tax fraud, you’d already know about it, because you’d already be under audit.

 Tax fraud is rare, and the IRS pursues it only in egregious cases – mainly related to tax protestors and narcotics-related charges.
 The simple fact is, IRS data shows that most taxpayers are compliant.
-Impersonators prey on taxpayers who want to do the right thing.
+IRS impersonator scammers prey on taxpayers who want to do the right thing.

-Fact 2: If you’re getting a call or email from the IRS, be suspicious.
+Fact 2: If you’re getting a call or email from the IRS, be suspicious of impersonator scams.

 Fact 3: The IRS will never get local law enforcement involved in a federal tax issue.